fbpx

 Characteristics of Class II Devices

-The FDA determines specific special controls for Class II devices based on the type and intended use.
+These devices are subject to general and special controls, and the FDA determines specific special controls for Class II devices based on the type and intended use.
 These controls may include performance standards, post-market surveillance, patient registries, and specific labeling requirements to mitigate risks.
-Special controls are designed to address specific risks associated with the device and ensure its safety and effectiveness.
 For example, a Class II infusion pump may require special controls such as software validation, electromagnetic compatibility testing, and biocompatibility assessments.
+Special controls often require extensive testing and documentation to demonstrate compliance, including non-clinical and clinical data.
+Companies must implement robust quality management systems (QMS) to ensure compliance with regulatory requirements.

-Compliance and Safety Measures for Class II Devices
+Regulatory Requirements for Class II Devices

 Class III Medical Devices